The Best Things to Do in Kensington

 Museums

 South Kensington is home to a selection of fantastic museums, all conveniently located within a short distance of one another.
 The Science Museum covers areas from the history of medicine to space exploration, with a range of interactive displays to keep visitors of all ages entertained.
 The Victoria and Albert Museum (V&A) is the world’s largest decorative arts and design museum, with an extraordinary variety of objects showcasing thousands of years of human creativity.
-The Natural History Museum exhibits a range of specimens from the natural world, so it’s a wonderful place to learn about our planet.
+The Natural History Museum exhibits a range of specimens from the natural world, functioning as a wonderful place to learn about our planet.
 All three museums offer free admission, so be sure to add them to your London itinerary.

 Holland Park